Kitware/tangelo/docs/tangelo-manpage.rst

 --version                          display Tangelo version number --key FILE                         the path to the SSL key.
 You must also specify --cert to serve content over https.
 --cert FILE                        the path to the SSL certificate.
 You must also specify --key to serve content over https.
---girder-host HOST                 the hostname running Girder --girder-port PORT                 the port on which Girder is running --girder-path PATH                 the path on which to mount a Girder API
 =================================  ============================================================================================================================

 Example Usage